oneapi-src/level-zero-tests/perf_tests/ze_cabe/README.md

 # Description
 ze_cabe is a GeekBench/Basemark/CompuBench-style benchmark to compare the performance of level-zero and opencl.
-It is a part of compute-api-bench, which also tests vulkan and dx11.

 As for the scenarios, it currently has Sobel as an image processing scenario, Mandelbrot as fractal generation scenario and BlackScholes (fp32 and fp64) as a finance workload scenario (+SimpleAdd as a HelloWorld type of application).